Large Causal Models for Temporal Causal Discovery: Impact Statement

 \subsubsection{Realistic}

-To generate realistic (simulated) time-series datasets paired with ground-truth temporal causal graphs, we employ the methodology of \cite{gkorgkolis2025temporal}.
-TCS takes as input real multivariate time-series data, learns a Temporal Structural Causal Model (TSCM) consisting of a directed causal graph, functional mechanisms, and noise models, and synthesizes arbitrary numbers of time-series samples from the learned causal model.
+To generate realistic (simulated) time-series datasets paired with ground-truth temporal causal graphs, we employ the methodology of \cite{gkorgkolis2026adversarial}, which takes as input real multivariate time-series data, learns a TSCM (the directed causal graph, functional mechanisms, and noise models), and synthesizes arbitrary numbers of time-series samples from the learned causal model.
 This procedure produces fully supervised dataset--graph pairs suitable for training LCMs.

 For any of these input time-series, we verify for stationarity using the \textit{Augmented Dickey-Fuller test} \cite{dickey1979distribution} (ADF).
 In case non-stationarity is observed, it is normalized using finite differences up to second order.
 This step assures that data fed into training of LCMs do not possess extreme trends, possibly resulting in unstable training.
 We follow the python implementation of \texttt{statsmodels} with maximum lag order \( 12 \cdot \left(\frac{T}{100}\right)^{1/4} \) where \(T\) is the number of observed timesteps.